epsilonrt/libmodbuspp/README.md

 ## Documentation

-The libmodbus-doc package provides documentation.
+The libmodbuspp-doc package provides documentation.

 The classes provided by the library are documented by man pages: